buraktamturk/JustSearch/README.md

+## ⚠️ Migration Notice

+This repository has been moved to https://codeberg.org/robinsoft/JustSearch

+All further developments of this library will continue there.

 # JustSearch

 This library provides an easy integration to Algolia, TypeSense and MeiliSearch engines.
 Easy to switch between them or combine them for redundancy.